Sam Girard: Colorado Avalanche

-Girard participated in the Avalanche's run in the 2022 Stanley Cup playoffs until Game 3 of the second round series against the St. Louis Blues, when he exited the game after a hit from Blues forward Ivan Barbashev.
+Girard participated in the Avalanche's run in the 2022 Stanley Cup playoffs until game three of the second round series against the St. Louis Blues, when he exited the game after a hit from Blues forward Ivan Barbashev.
 The Avalanche reported that he had broken his sternum and would miss the remainder of the playoffs.
-In Girard's absence, the Avalanche would continue to advance to the Stanley Cup Finals and defeat the two-time defending Stanley Cup champion Tampa Bay Lightning in six games to take the Cup.
+In Girard's absence, the Avalanche would continue to advance to the Stanley Cup Final and defeat the two-time defending Stanley Cup champion Tampa Bay Lightning in six games to take the Cup.

+Girard enjoyed a career-high performance in the season.
+He started the season slowly, recording only five points in his first 25 games, but in December changed to a stick which was around five or six inches longer.
+In the following 31 games, he scored 23 points, and finished with a career-high of 37 in 76 games.
+The Avalanche went on to clinch the Central Division title for the second season in a row, and drew the Seattle Kraken in the first round of the playoffs.
+The Avalanche were ultimately unable to defend their championship, with the Kraken upsetting the Avalanche in seven games; Girard recorded two assists through the series.

+Girard with the Avalanche in 2025.

+On October 10, 2024, Girard recorded his 200th career NHL point with two assists in the Avalanche's 8-4 loss to the Golden Knights.
+He reached another milestone on December 3 upon playing in his 500th NHL game.
+He subsequently became the 58th Quebec-born defenseman in NHL history to reach this feat.

+After participating in the Avalanche's 2025 training camp, Girard skated in the team's first two games before being placed on injured reserve.
+The team announced that he was considered "week to week" due to an upper-body injury.
+He was activated from injured reserve on November 13, after missing 15 games.

+Pittsburgh Penguins

+Midway through the 2025–26 season, Girard was traded to the Pittsburgh Penguins on February 24, 2026, alongside a 2028 second-round pick, in exchange for Brett Kulak.

 International play

 As a citizen of Canada, Girard has been given the opportunity to compete with Team Canada at multiple international levels.
 In his rookie season with the Shawinigan Cataractes, Girard was selected for Team Canada at the World U-17 Hockey Challenge.
 In 2015, Girard was selected to compete with Team Canada at the Hlinka Gretzky Cup.
 He played four games and recorded one point as Canada won a gold medal.
 The next year, he was invited to Team Canada's 2016 National Junior Team Development Camp and 2017 National Junior Team Development Camp.